danielang2020/danielang2020.github.io/practices/sentence.md

 > "Ohh, you're right.
 It should be fine.
 I've been meaning to tell you, I can't make it to your game night Saturday."  ---  Accepting an invitation or not accepting an invitation
 > "Ohh no."

+- When you get a chance, could you send over those numbers?  --- please
+- If you don't mind, I'd love to meet with you at noon to discuss this.  --- please
+- If you could finish that report by 3 p.m. that would be great.  --- please
+- I'd appreciate it if you could call some of our clients for feedback today. --- please